heptarch/heptarch.github.io/drafts/demon.md

  on natural philosophy.
  The duke is intrigued---he has a daughter the same age---and finds himself in Cromwell Tower the next morning, laboriously ascending the granite steps to the lecture hall in the biting cold.
- The talk itself is largely gibberish:
+ David Thomson, a towering, stentorian presence, introduces the young "Miss Dewar".
+ Miss Dewar begins:

 <div style="width=75%; background-color: #fffff8 ; padding: 30px; border: 0px
 solid black; line-height:1.3;">